onc-healthit/api-resource-guide/docs/g10-criterion.md

 !!! info "Refresh Tokens for Native Applications"
     As specified in <a target = "_blank" href = "https://tools.ietf.org/html/rfc6749">RFC 6749</a> and the <a target = "_blank" href = "http://hl7.org/fhir/smart-app-launch/">HL7® SMART Application Launch Framework Implementation Guide Release 1.0.0</a>, some `native` applications are unable to claim they are `confidential`.
 By definition, these non-confidential `native` applications do not have a `client_secret` to exchange during the client authentication process.
 However, there are additional methods that non-confidential `native` applications can use to increase refresh token security during “First time connections.”
 Methods like Proof Key for Code Exchange (PKCE), the use of application-claimed, private-use Uniform Resource Identifier (URI) schemes as redirect URIs, and utilizing on device secure storage techniques to securely store the refresh token can increase the security of an initial refresh token.
 Methods like these ensure that an authorization server issues initial access and refresh tokens to the correct corresponding authorized application.
 The paragraph in § 170.315(g)(10)(v)(A)(1)(iii) requires that Health IT Modules provide support for the issuance of an initial refresh token to `native` applications capable of securing a refresh token.

+!!! tip "OAuth Implementation Presentations"
+	Below is a list of presentations that can be used by Certified Health IT Developers to kick-start their OAuth implementations.

+	These presentations are best when consumed in the following order:

+	1. <a target = "_blank" href = "https://youtu.be/rURoGATC4L8">OAuth2 Overview</a> - Overview of the OAuth2.0 standard and the Authorization Code Grant Type.
+	1. <a target = "_blank" href = "https://youtu.be/zKudZCwTU4Q">SMART App Authorization Overview</a> - Overview of the SMART App Authorization and its value in implementing an interoperable OAuth2 compliant server.
+	1. <a target = "_blank" href = "https://youtu.be/X7l3a_jN24g">SMART App Client Registration</a> - Information on different concepts and software code for Client Registration.
+	1. <a target = "_blank" href = "https://youtu.be/MjTskVYjDNc">SMART App Client Authorization Part 1</a> - Indepth look at the authorization process, the requests and the specification.
+	1. <a target = "_blank" href = "https://youtu.be/lFolfRSVWJE">SMART App Client Authorization Part 2</a> - Indepth look at the code used for Client Authorization in Part 1.

+	Video downloads and PowerPoint slides can be found here: <a target = "_blank" href = "https://github.com/onc-healthit/oauth-samples">oauth-samples</a>

 ### Subsequent Authentication / Authorization for Single Patient Services
 ???+ quote "**Regulation text at § 170.315(g)(10)(V)(A)(2)**"
     (2) Subsequent connections. (i) Access must be granted to patient data in accordance with the implementation specification adopted in § 170.215(a)(3) without requiring reauthorization and re-authentication when a valid refresh token is supplied by the application. (ii) A Health IT Module's authorization server must issue a refresh token valid for a new period of no less than three months to applications capable of storing a client secret.